kiwix/kiwix-js/README.md

 Some nightly builds are generated, and should only be used for testing purpose: https://download.kiwix.org/nightly/.

 There is a test implementation of the latest code at https://kiwix.github.io/kiwix-js/, but this is used for development, and may be buggy, experimental or unstable.

 ## Previous versions

-The first versions of this application were originally part of the Evopedia project: http://www.evopedia.info (now discontinued).
+The first versions of this application were originally part of the Evopedia project: http://www.evopedia.info (discontinued).
 There was a "articles nearby" feature, that was able to find articles around your location.
 It has been deleted from the source code with everything related to Evopedia (but still in git history in versions<=2.0.0).

 These first versions were targeting Firefox OS (now discontinued too: we're not lucky ;-) ).

-Some Phonegap/Cordova port was started but never finished (see in git history in versions<=2.0.0).

 See [CHANGELOG.md](CHANGELOG.md) for details of previous versions.